hmaldonadovilla/community-kitchen/SetupInstructions.md

        The same operators (`equals`, `greaterThan`, `lessThan`) and actions (`required`, `min`, `max`, `allowed`, `disallowed`) work inside line items.
    - **Visibility & reset helpers**: Add `visibility` to show or hide a question/line-item field based on another field (`showWhen`/`hideWhen`).
 Add `clearOnChange: true` to a question to clear all other fields and line items when it changes (useful when a top selector drives all inputs).
-   - **Post-submit views (summary/follow-up)**: The web app now shows a submission summary and optional follow-up actions after submit.
-Configure follow-up actions in code (e.g., links to download receipts or start a follow-up form).
-A **Submit another** button returns to the form.
+   - **Post-submit views (summary/follow-up)**: The React app shows a submission summary with the record ID (copy button), timestamps, status, and quick CTAs for “Go to follow-up” / “Submit another”.
+Follow-up actions stay disabled until a record is selected, display the current status + last updated timestamp, and highlight the configured status transitions so operators always know what each button does.
+Configure the follow-up behavior in code (PDF/email templates, destination folders, recipients) just like before.
    - **Data list view**: A simple list view scaffold is available; wire it to a backend fetcher if you want to show submitted rows in the web app.
    - **Line-item selector & totals**: In a line-item JSON config you can add `sectionSelector` (with `id`, labels, and `options` or `optionsRef`) to render a dropdown above the rows so filters/validation can depend on it.
 Add `totals` to display counts or sums under the line items, for example: `"totals": [ { "type": "count", "label": { "en": "Items" } }, { "type": "sum", "fieldId": "QTY", "label": { "en": "Qty" }, "decimalPlaces": 1 } ]`.
    - **Quick recipe for the new features**: